-PayPal Here is available for the use of businesses only – and only businesses with an approved PayPal business account.
+PayPal Here is only available for businesses – and only businesses with an approved PayPal business account.

 Standard cards supported

-PayPal Here supports Visa, MasterCard, Maestro and American Express.
+PayPal Here supports Visa, Mastercard, Maestro and American Express.
 For amounts up to £30, customers can tap their contactless card on the device without entering their PIN.
-Manual entry and swiping a magnetic stripe card are also possible, but these come with added fees (see below).
+Manual entry and swiping cards are also possible, but these incur extra fees (see below).

 PayPal Here charges and fees

 Getting the card reader is the easy part.
-It costs £75 including VAT, with occasional special offers.
+It normally costs £75 including VAT but is occasionally on offer.
 Given that you then own the terminal and have no further monthly rental charges, it is affordable.
 Shipping is included for UK addresses.
-The accompanying app is free for iPhone, iPad and Android devices.
+The accompanying app is free on iPhone, iPad and Android devices.

-It’s with the transaction fees that things start to get difficult (the table to the right will give you some idea).
-Your rates depend on your monthly volume, the type of cards used, and whether the card payment was made with chip, tap, swipe or manual entry.
+It’s with the transaction fees that things start to get difficult (the table on the right will give you some idea).
+Your rates depend on your monthly sales volume, type of cards used, and whether the card payment was made via chip, contactless, swipe or manual entry.
 Whether the card was issued in the UK or not is another cost factor.

-Visa and MasterCard can qualify you for a processing rate lower than 2.75% if your total monthly sales from cards is over £6,000.
-Amex is always processed at the top rate of 2.75%, and higher if swipe or manual entry are used.
+Visa and Mastercard can qualify for a processing rate lower than 2.75% if your total monthly sales from cards is over £1,500.
+Amex is always processed at the top rate of 2.75%, and higher if swipe or manual entry is used.